 Instructions

-- Fill a 5.5 quart dutch oven or large pot with water and bring to a rolling boil.
+- Cook the potatoes.
+Fill a 5.5 quart dutch oven or large pot with water and bring to a rolling boil.
 Add 1 tablespoon of salt and the peeled and chopped potatoes.
 Return the water to a rolling boil and boil for 10 minutes until potatoes are fork tender.

-- Reserve 2 cups of the cooking water and drain the potatoes in a colander.
+- Drain the potatoes.
+Reserve 2 cups of the cooking water and drain the potatoes in a colander.
 Set aside.

-- Working in batches, put the drained potatoes through a potato ricer and directly back into the dry dutch oven once "riced."
+- "Rice" the potatoes.
+Working in batches, push the drained potatoes through a potato ricer and place directly back into the dry dutch oven once "riced."
 Alternatively, you can mash the potatoes in the dry dutch oven with a potato masher.
-The potato ricer just makes them smoother, creamier and fluffier.
-The potato masher method will yield chunkier mashed potatoes.
+The potato ricer makes them smoother, creamier and fluffier, whereas the potato masher method yields chunkier mashed potatoes.

-- Add 1 teaspoon salt, 1 cup of the reserved cooking water, vegan butter, vegan cashew cream, minced garlic (or roasted garlic) and pepper to taste.
+- Season the potatoes.
+Add 1 teaspoon salt, 1 cup of the reserved cooking water, vegan butter, cashew cream, garlic and black pepper to taste.
 Stir all ingredients together well with a wooden spoon.
 Taste and adjust seasonings to your liking.

-- If you want your potatoes creamier, add in more of the reserved potato water.
+- Make it creamier, if desired.
+Add in more of the reserved potato water for more creaminess.

-- Serve with 1-2 pats of vegan, soy-free butter as garnish and a sprinkle of diced chives or fresh parsley or thyme.
+- Garnish and serve.
+Serve with 1-2 pats of vegan butter as garnish and a sprinkle of diced chives, fresh parsley or thyme.
 I love to serve caramelized onions overtop as well.
-You can also garnish with freshly ground black pepper if desired.

 Notes

-For raw garlic: I love garlic and typically add a second large raw garlic cloves.
+For raw garlic: I love garlic and typically add a second large clove.
 If you are not a garlic lover, go with one clove to start.
 I find the raw garlic flavor mellows out once mixed into the mashed potatoes as the heat of the potatoes start to "cook" the garlic.
 The flavor will also mellow out if you make the mashed potatoes in advance.
-If you are making these potatoes just before serving then you can briefly saute the pressed garlic in olive oil before adding to the mashed potatoes.
+If you are making these potatoes just before serving then you can briefly sauté the pressed garlic in olive oil before adding to the mashed potatoes.
 This will help the flavor mellow out.

 - Prep Time: 15